-More than 2 million South Australian children have participated in the DreamBIG Children’s Festival since its inception in 1974 and it is an intrinsic part of growing up in South Australia.
+More than 2 million South Australian children have participated in the festival since its inception in 1974 (as Come Out Festival), and it remains an intrinsic part of growing up in South Australia.

-In 2015, Adelaide Festival Centre produced the Festival for the first time.
-We have embraced the responsibility that comes with putting on an event that holds such an important place in the hearts and souls of South Australians of every age.
+Adelaide Festival Centre has produced DreamBIG since 2015, and has embraced the responsibility that comes with putting on an event that holds such an important place in the hearts and souls of South Australians of every age.

 “I believe that an arts rich education can help children better deal with the social and cultural challenges we face in this rapidly changing world.
 The DreamBIG Children’s Festival offers an inspiring array of productions, workshops and curated events to excite, encourage, challenge, stimulate and motivate the children of South Australia” – Susannah Sweeney, Creative Producer, DreamBIG Children’s Festival

 DreamBIG Children’s Festival is proud to celebrate Adelaide’s designation as a UNESCO City of Music!

 Adelaide joins 115 other cities as part of UNESCO’s Creative Cities Network.

 UNESCO promotes both the “learning through the arts/culture” and “learning in the arts/culture” approaches.
 These approaches strengthen cognitive development and the acquisition of life skills – innovative and creative thinking, critical reflection, communication and inter-personal skills – and enhance social adaptability and cultural awareness.
 They also help build personal and collective identities, as well as tolerance and acceptance of others.